-PROCEDURAL NOTE: The RSPO Labour Task Force will prepare guidance on the DLW implementation, including details on how to calculate a DLW, expected for 2019.
-The RSPO Secretariat will endeavour to carry out DLW country benchmarks for palm oil producing countries in which RSPO members operate and for which no Global Living Wage Coalition (GLWC) benchmarks exist.
+Crite eria dicator ToC Outcomes 6.2 Pay and conditions for PROCEDURAL NOTE: Human rights upheld; staff and workers and for The RSPO Labour Task Force will prepare gu idance on the DLW Safe and decent work contract workers always implementation, including details on how to o calculate a DLW, expected for meet at least legal or 2019.
+The RSPO Secretariat will endeavour t to carry out DLW country industry minimum benchmarks for palm oil producing countrie es in which RSPO members standards and are operate and for which no Global Living Wag ge Coalition (GLWC) benchmarks sufficient to provide exist. decent living wages (DLW).
+(Continued) .7 Permanent, full-time employment is used for or all core work performed by 6 the unit of certification.
+Casual, temporary a and day labour is limited to jobs U that are temporary or seasonal.

-- 6.2.7 Permanent, full-time employment is used for all corework performed by the unit of certification.
-Casual, temporary and day labour is limited to jobs that are temporary or seasonal. - 6.3 The unit of certification respects the rights of all personnel to form and join trade unions of their choice and to bargain collectively.
-Where the right to freedom of association and collective bargaining are restricted under - 6.3.1 (C) A published statement recognising freedom of association and right to collective bargaining in national languages is available and is explained to all workers in languages that they understand, and is demonstrably implemented. - 6.3.2 Minutes of meetings between the unit of certification with trade unions or workers representatives, who are freely elected, are documented in national languages and made available upon request. - 6.3.3 Management does not interfere with the formation or operation of registered unions/ labour organisations or associations, or other freely elected representatives for all workers including migrant and contract workers.
+Crite Criteria cator ToC Outcomes 6.3 The unit of certification respects the rights of all personnel to form and join trade unions of their choice and to bargain collectively.
+Where the 6.3.1 (C) A published statement recognising freedom of association and right to collective bargaining in national languages is available and is explained to all workers in languages that they understand, and is demonstrably implemented.
+Minutes of meetings between the unit of certification with trade unions or Human rights upheld; Safe and decent work right to freedom of association and collective bargaining are restricted workers representatives, who are freely elected, are documented in national languages and made available upon request. under law, the employer facilitates parallel means of independent and free association and bargaining for all such personnel.
+6.3.3 Management does not interfere with the formation or operation of registered unions/ labour organisations or associations, or other freely elected representatives for all workers including migrant and contract workers.